-Where these are not based in the UK, the EU, or other countries that are officially regarded as having adequate data protection laws, then this will be done only on the basis of legal safeguards aimed at ensuring that your data is kept as secure as under applicable UK and international laws.
-These may include the European Commission’s standard contractual clauses for data exports, or the EU-U.S. Privacy Shield.
-A copy of such safeguards may be available from us if we receive a valid request.
+Where these third parties are not based in the UK, the EU, or other countries that are officially regarded as having adequate data protection laws, then this will be done only on the basis of legal safeguards aimed at ensuring that your data is kept as secure as under applicable UK laws.
+Please contact us for more information about the safeguards we have in place.

-Other circumstances where cinch may need to disclose your personal data to third parties could be (i) where required by law, stock exchange rules, or any governmental authority, police force, court or regulator; (ii) to enforce or apply the terms of our contracts or to protect the rights, property or safety of our customers; or (iii) in connection with a sale or merger of our business or company.
+Other circumstances where cinch may need to disclose your personal data to third parties could be: (i) where required by law, stock exchange rules, or any governmental authority, police force, court or regulator; (ii) to enforce or apply the terms of our contracts or to protect the rights, property or safety of our customers; or (iii) in connection with a sale, merger or restructuring of our business or company.

-cinch’s aim is to become a point of support in all phases of changing or managing your vehicle and so we will often provide links to other websites offering relevant services or information.
+cinch’s aim is to become a point of support in all phases of changing or managing your car and so we will often provide links to other websites offering relevant services or information.

-For example, in order to obtain a valuation of your current vehicle and commence a possible sales process you may be directed to webuyanycar.com.
-From time to time we may also provide links relating to other services that are relevant to changing and managing your vehicle.
+From time to time we may also provide links relating to other services that are relevant to changing and managing your car.

-cinch is committed to ensuring that you can easily exercise your legal rights over your personal data under UK and international laws that apply to us.
+cinch is committed to ensuring that you can easily exercise your legal rights over your personal data under the laws that apply to us.

-You are also able to withdraw any consent given in the past.
+You are also able to withdraw any consent given by you in the past.
 If you withdraw your consent, any processing of the data that took place before you do so will still be legal.

 If you receive any marketing information from cinch and don’t wish to receive such information in future, then please login to your account to change your preferences, or email us at DPO-Office@cinch.co.uk.
 You will also have the opportunity to opt out of future communications whenever cinch sends you any such material.